DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/custom-grouping.md

 # CustomGrouping Plugin Reference

-A plugin that brings customly formatted grouped data to the supported format and performs local group expanding/collapsing.
+A plugin that converts custom formatted grouped data to a supported format and performs local group expanding/collapsing.

 ## User Reference